Skip to main content

 Maria Robinson, MD, MBASophie Vergnaud, MD

 Melanoma is the most serious type of skin cancer.
-It starts when melanocytes (special cells that give skin its color) grow out of control.
-Most melanoma develops on the skin, but sometimes it forms in other areas — like your eye, genitals, or inside your mouth.
+It starts when melanocytes — special cells that give skin its color — grow out of control.
+Most melanoma develops on the skin.
+But sometimes it forms in other areas — like your eye, genitals, or inside your mouth.

 Anyone can get melanoma, but it’s more likely to occur in older people with light skin.
 Melanoma can also develop in young people.
-In fact, it’s one of the most common cancers in people younger than 30.
+In fact, it’s one of the most common cancers in people younger than age 30.
 When melanoma develops in skin of color, it’s often more advanced and harder to treat.

 A main cause of melanoma is exposure to ultraviolet (UV) light — from the sun and tanning beds.
-It’s likely there are other causes, too.
+It’s likely there are other causes too.

 When UV light hits your skin, it can damage the skin cells’ DNA (the genetic code that tells your cells how to function).
 At first, the body can repair this DNA damage.
 But when the damage is more than your body can repair, it can cause melanoma.
 The most common gene mutation in melanoma is the BRAF oncogene, which occurs in about half of all melanomas.

-Sometimes people inherit a gene mutation from a parent that can increase their risk of developing melanoma.
+Sometimes, people inherit a gene mutation from a parent that can increase their risk of developing melanoma.
 These changes affect the body’s ability to repair DNA damage.
 And when someone’s body can’t repair DNA damage effectively, they’re more likely to develop cancer.

 Knowing about gene mutations is important because some medications work by targeting specific mutations (more on this in the treatment section).